Skip to content

 No GPU Required

-The neural equilibrium kernel achieves P-EFIT-class speed (0.39 ms) on CPU only.
-This enables deployment on:
+The neural equilibrium kernel achieves 0.39 ms on CPU only (not head-to-head validated against P-EFIT on identical equilibria).
+This potentially enables deployment on:

 • Air-gapped control networks (no cloud dependency)